redis/redis-doc/docs/reference/optimization/latency.md

 However the algorithm is adaptive and will loop if it finds more than 25% of keys already expired in the set of sampled keys.
 But given that we run the algorithm ten times per second, this means that the unlucky event of more than 25% of the keys in our random sample are expiring at least *in the same second*.

-Basically this means that **if the database has many many keys expiring in the same second, and these make up at least 25% of the current population of keys with an expire set**, Redis can block in order to get the percentage of keys already expired below 25%.
+Basically this means that **if the database has many, many keys expiring in the same second, and these make up at least 25% of the current population of keys with an expire set**, Redis can block in order to get the percentage of keys already expired below 25%.

 This approach is needed in order to avoid using too much memory for keys that are already expired, and usually is absolutely harmless since it's strange that a big number of keys are going to expire in the same exact second, but it is not impossible that the user used `EXPIREAT` extensively with the same Unix time.